Toast'em Pop Ups

-The product has no trans fat, and Schulze and Burch Biscuit Company claims that the products have "extra fruit filling."
-The product's pastry and filling are said to have a "higher standard of production," and the company suggests that it has a 'state of the art' production facility.

 History

-In 1963, Post invented a way to partially dehydrate foods to keep them from spoiling, by using foil or Mylar wrappers.
+In 1963, Post invented a way to partially dehydrate foods to keep them from spoiling, by using foil (later, Mylar) wrappers.
 They initially used this for dog food, sold under the name Gaines Burgers.
 In February 1964, Post announced they would soon release a new breakfast pastry using this method, which they named Country Squares.
 However, the announcement came well ahead of the company's ability to produce and distribute the product, during which time rival Kellogg's was able to release their new product, Pop Tarts.

 Country Squares sold very poorly compared to Pop Tarts, and Post changed the product's name to Toast'em Pop Ups in 1965.
 In 1971, Post sold the rights to the name and product to the Schulze and Burch Biscuit Company, which still produces Toast'em Pop Ups today.

 Products

-Toast'em Pop Ups are currently produced in eight flavors, available throughout most of the US and parts of Canada.
+Toast'em Pop Ups are currently produced in eight flavors, available throughout most of the U.S. and Canada.
+Since 2023, they have also been sold in the United Kingdom.